OUR STORY:

 We initiated our first Referee Appreciation & Recruiting Week campaign to encourage the entire lacrosse community to thank our refs and consider becoming one.
 We can’t play or grow the game if we don’t have enough refs.
 Our goal is to recruit 20 new rookie men’s official and 20 new women’s umpires at the end of the spring season.

-We are also planning a Coach & Ref Training Summit run by local experienced college coaches and refs with a focus on training youth and high school coaches and newer officials.
+We also provide grants for coaches training and Umpire & Official training.
+We are in the planning stages of our 2027 Upper Midwest Coach & Referee Convention run by local experienced college coaches and refs with a focus on training youth and high school coaches and newer officials and umpires.

 We are the keepers of the past and modern history of lacrosse in Minnesota.
 Our board member and resident lacrosse historian, J. Alan Childs is an expert on the history of the game.
 His book “Minnesota Lacrosse, A History” is a great read for lax history buffs.